isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ---------------

-As mentioned earlier, kea-dhcp4 can be configured to generate requests to the DHCP-DDNS server (referred to here as "D2") to update DNS entries.
+As mentioned earlier, kea-dhcp4 can be configured to generate requests to the DHCP-DDNS server, kea-dhcp-ddns, (referred to herein as "D2") to update DNS entries.
 These requests are known as Name Change Requests or NCRs.
 Each NCR contains the following information:

 1. Whether it is a request to add (update) or remove DNS entries